mobxjs/mobx/README.md

 ## What others are saying...

+> Guise, #mobx isn't pubsub, or your grandpa's observer pattern.
+Nay, it is a carefully orchestrated observable dimensional portal fueled by the power cosmic.
+It doesn't do change detection, it's actually a level 20 psionic with soul knife, slashing your viewmodel into submission.

 > After using #mobx for lone projects for a few weeks, it feels awesome to introduce it to the team.
 Time: 1/2, Fun: 2X